A "special instructions" box is

 finishes.American Beech scores 1300 on the Janka hardness scale.

-Asia, Europe and the Mediterranean, South and Central America and
+native to Asia, Europe and the Mediterranean, South and Central America and

 North America.
 All species look alike microscopically.
-The sapwood of elm is
+The sapwood of elm

 tinge.
 The wood has no characteristic odor or taste.
 Elm is moderately

 heavy and stiff, with excellent bending and shock resistance.
 It is